 The Federal Acquisition Regulation permits agencies to take into account information in the Past Performance Information Retrieval System (PPIRS), including a parent, affiliated, and predecessor companies, key personnel, and major subcontractors when the information relates to an acquisition.

 Unless expressly prohibited, a proposed subcontractor’s past performance evaluation may be considered in evaluating an offeror’s past performance.
 Consult the System for Award Management (SAM).

-Common Mistakes With PPIRS Past Performance Information
+Common Mistakes With PPIRS and Past Performance Reports

 A common mistake seen in recent cases is not including the government past performance information that is specifically requested and permitted for in the Request for Proposal (“RFP”).